sporkupine/GetFriended/README.md

 - add validation to the auth page
   - make sure email is a valid email, password is at least six characters
     - for signup only: make sure password and password confirm fields match before submitting form
+- Give the post modal a title input
+- fix wonky profile pictures on user profiles (specifically Boba Fett & the Ultimate Warrior)
 ---